Touch to Call for Mobile Users - 800-515-0496

 SEC.
 704. SUNSET.

 This title, and any amendments made by this title are repealed, and the requirements under this title shall terminate, on December 31, 2014.
+As of March 13, 2015, a bill is currently before Congress to permanently extend these protections to tenants in foreclosure.

 In researching this issue, I could not find any Florida cases that relied on the PTFA.
 At first, I couldn't understand why, and imagined that it is only because the system is slow to respond to new laws.
 However, I found an article by Tony Guo (2011), “Tenants at Foreclosure: Mitigating Harm to Innocent Victims of the Foreclosure Crisis”.
 He states: “However, since the passing of the federal legislation in 2009, Florida's reaction has been one of minimum compliance, and has not been particularly tenant friendly.”
 (Guo:23).